Use Gmail basic HTML view with a screen reader

 - An attachment graphic, if the message has one or more attachments.

-- The date and time when the message was sent.
 Note that when there are a large number of collapsed messages, these are sometimes merged into a single collapsed message, which contains text such as “17 hidden messages –”, followed by a Show link.
 If you open this link, all the hidden messages are shown as individual collapsed messages.

 - Name of the file.